OpenDDS/OpenDDS/docs/devguide/building/dependencies.rst

 ACE/TAO
 =======

-OpenDDS is compatible with the current DOC Group micro release in the ACE 6.x / TAO 2.x series.
-See the :ghfile:`README.md` file for details.

 The DOC Group repository for ACE/TAO is hosted on Github at `DOCGroup/ACE_TAO <https://github.com/DOCGroup/ACE_TAO>`__.

 There are two release series of ACE/TAO that are officially supported by OpenDDS: